 Air Purifiers for Your Home

 Americans spend more time in their homes than anywhere else.
 Air pollution is more concentrated in our homes.
-Today’s houses keep more of this dirty air inside.
+Today’s houses keep more of the dirty air inside.
 This is why (IAQ) indoor air quality is so important.
 When you understand common indoor pollutants, you can control them.
 We want to you help reduce your health concerns and improve your family’s comfort.

 Indoor air pollution is among the top five environmental health risks.
 The best way to address this risk is to control or eliminate the sources of pollutants.
 Ventilating a home with clean outdoor air can accomplish this.
 Ventilation may be limited by weather or by pollution in the outdoor air.
-Use a residential air purifier to clean the air in your home when it is not feasible to ventilate.
+Use a home air purifier to clean the air in your home when it is not feasible to ventilate.

 Air Purifiers have been around for more than 150 years.
 Special needs drove early air cleaner development.
 Personal protection for firefighters was one of the first developments that lead to today’s modern air purifiers.
 Protecting ships from German U-boats was another demand sparked air purifier developments.
 Many technologies we depend on today came from world wide needs in the past.
 Today allergies and asthma affect more than 50 million Americans.
 The special needs of modern consumers drive the air purifier market.
-Consumers want air purifier that remove air particles and gasses.
+Consumers want air purifiers that remove air particles and gases.

-If the usual methods of addressing indoor air pollution are insufficient, a residential air purifier like the LakeAir Maxum and Excel are good choices.
+If the usual methods of addressing indoor air pollution are insufficient, a home air purifier like the LakeAir Maxum and Excel are good choices.
 Portable room air cleaners like the Maxum can be used to clean the air in a single room or in specific areas.
 They are not intended to filter the air in the whole house.
 A residential air purifier is a great part of your IAQ home protection plan.

 Some residential air purifiers are installed in the duct work of a home’s central heating, ventilating, and air-conditioning.
 These are known as whole house air purifiers.
 The LakeAir LAD and M series residential air purifiers are whole house air purifiers.
 Each purifier type has its own strengths and weaknesses depending on the needed application.
 The Canadian Mortgage Corporation performed a study and found that a residential air purifier like the LAD is one of the best values in improving your homes air quality.